sboesebeck/morphium/Morphium Documentation.md

 messaging.queueMessage(new Msg("name","A message","the value");
 ```

-queueMessage is running asynchrounously, which means, that the message is _not_ directly stored.
+queueMessage is running asynchronously, which means, that the message is _not_ directly stored.
 If you need more speed and shorter reaction time, you should use `sendMessage` instead (directly storing message to mongo).

 ### Answering messages